 - Go to the GPO section Computer Configuration -> Windows settings -> Security Settings -> Local policies -> User Rights Assignment;

-- Find the policy Allow log on through Remote Desktop Services; After the server is promoted to the DC, only the Administrators group (these are Domain Admins) remains in this local policy.
+- Find the policy Allow log on through Remote Desktop Services;Once the server has been promoted to a DC, the only group that remains in this local policy is the Administrators group (these are Domain Admins).

 domain\CA_Server_Admins) to it;

-- Update the Local Group Policy settings on the DC using the command:
+- Update the Local Group Policy settings on the DC using the command: :

 - Backup Operators

 - Print Operators

 If you do not do this, you will get an error message when you try to connect to Remote Desktop: The sign-in method you’re trying to use isn’t allowed.

 To make things easier, you can create a new security group in the domain, for example AllowDCLogin.
 Next, add the accounts that need to be allowed to remotely access the DC to the policy.
 If you need to allow access to all AD domain controllers at once, rather than editing the local policy on each DC, it’s better to add the user group to the Default Domain Controllers Policy using the Group Policy Management Console (

 GPMC.msc).
 Edit the policy item Allow log on through Remote Desktop Services under the section Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment.

 The users you added to the policy will now be able to connect to the AD domain controller’s desktop via RDP.

 In some cases, you may receive the following error when you use RDP to connect to a Windows Server domain member host or domain controller: